 Salvatore Amico-Roxas, IP management and Legal Issues: – I’ll ask formally Salvatore if he wants to be part of the advisory board, unformally I know he would be happy.
 Anyway, I would need a couple of sentences about his experience.
 If he doesn’t answer on time, we can skip him for the moment.

-Paola Pellacani, has a degree in Bioengineering, she is reponsible for the nanofabrication process and now she is doing a PhD in Madrid (Spain)
+Paola Pellacani, has a degree in Bioengineering and a PhD in Madrid (Spain), she is reponsible for the nanofabrication process.

 Francesca Carpignano joined Plasmore s.r.l. in June 2015.
 Since then she is responsible for (re)building the optical instrument for label-free biosensing applications and for fabricating the nanostructured chip, she works also on developing the microfluidics setup and the software for image analysis.
 She received the Graduate degree (cum laude) in biomedical engineering from the University of Pavia, Italy, in 2010, with a thesis on micro-opto-fluidic devices for photonic crystal biosensors and the Ph.D. degree in bioengineering and bioinformatics from the same university in 2014 with a dissertation on a new 3-D silicon microstructure for simultaneous cell culture and label-free optical transduction.
 Her current research interests include biosensors, microfluidics, photonic crystals, silicon micromachined devices, lab-on-chip, nanomedicine, and cell culture.